chilperic/Deutsch-wipa-2026/README.md

 2. Commit and push the file.
 3. Open the app.
-4. In Admin mode, click:
+4. Switch to Admin mode.
+5. Click:

 ```text
 Reload chapters